svivekvarma/intro_to_gaming/intro_to_gaming.md

 ---

-# These frameworks tend to focus on 2D gaming experiences and the tools crafted for them.
+# These frameworks tend to focus on 2D gaming experiences of a specific type.

 ---